StackExchange/dnscontrol/docs/_functions/domain/CAA.md

 CAA adds a CAA record to a domain.
 The name should be the relative label for the record.
 Use `@` for the domain apex.

 Tag can be one of "issue", "issuewild" or "iodef".

-Value depends on the tag, and is automatically quoted.
+Value is a string.
+The contents depend on the tag.
+If it includes spaces or other characters that must be escaped, DNSControl will do that for you (similar to TXT records).
+For example use `CAA("@", "issue", "letsencrypt.org")` rather than `CAA("@", "issue", "\"letsencrypt.org\"")`.

 Flags are controlled by modifier.: